aarongorka/aarongorka-com/content/blog/ecs-capacity-planning.md

 featuredImage: "/media/20160716_145825.jpg"
 ---

-ECS has a lot of inputs; there's a lot of gotchas in creating a platform that can scale to meet any demand.
+ECS has a lot of inputs when it comes to scaling; configuring it can be pretty complex.
 Here's a methodical approach to creating a multi-tenanted ECS platform that can scale to meet any kind of demand.

 <!--more-->